Phabwey/Active-Directory-Administration-Lab/README.md

 The lab focuses on essential system administration tasks commonly performed by IT Support Specialists and Junior System Administrators.

 ---
+## Active Directory Network Topology

+The following diagram illustrates the enterprise network used throughout this lab.
+It shows the Domain Controller, DNS Server, DHCP Server, Firewall, Core Switch, departmental workstations, and IP addressing used to simulate a real-world Windows Server environment.

+___

 ## Objectives